Latest number of positive Isle of Wight Coronavirus tests increases | Isle of Wight News from OnTheWight

-Since Tuesday 27th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by eleven.
+Since Wednesday 28th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by seven.

 Live map